sderev/wslshot/README.md

 # Windows Screenshot for Linux

-`wslshot` is a CLI tool that fetches the most recent screenshot(s) from a shared directory with a Windows host, then copies it to a specified directory in a Linux VM.
+`wslshot` is a CLI tool designed to fetch the latest screenshot(s) from a shared directory with a Windows host, copy them to a designated directory in a Linux VM, and output their new markdown-formatted paths.

-Simply capture a screenshot using the Windows Snipping tool (`win + shift + S`), and then activate `wslshot` in your terminal to seamlessly transfer the screenshot.
+Simply take a screenshot using the Windows Snipping tool (`win + shift + S`), and then run `wslshot` in your terminal to effortlessly transfer the image.

 ![demo_0](https://github.com/sderev/wslshot/assets/24412384/656b0595-0c27-41fa-966a-d6ca39ec410a)